reserve-protocol/protocol/docs/system-design.md

 The dutch auction length is how many seconds long falling-price dutch auctions should be.
 A longer period will result in less slippage due to better price granularity.

-Default value: `600` = 10 minutes
+Default value: `1116` = 18.6 minutes - this value has been specifically chosen as a function of the dutch auction price curve.
+Increasing this value slightly will not have much benefit, and decreasing it at all will have significant cost.
+Changes to this value only make sense if they are substantial.
+9.8 minutes is the other obvious attractor if looking for a shorter auction.
-Mainnet reasonable range: 120 to 3600
+Mainnet reasonable range: 300 to 3600

 ### `backingBuffer`